gini/gini-capture-sdk-android/README.md

 freedom to use a networking implementation of their own choosing.
 The quickest way to add networking is to use the [Gini Capture Network Library](https://github.com/gini/gini-capture-sdk-android/tree/master/ginicapture-network).
-You may also use the [Gini API SDK](https://github.com/gini/gini-sdk-android) for Android or implement communication with the Gini API yourself.
+You may also use the [Gini Pay API lib](https://github.com/gini/gini-pay-api-lib-android) for Android or implement communication with the Gini API yourself.

 The Gini Capture SDK can be integrated in two ways, either by using the *Screen API* or the